glass-dev/glass/docs/user/definitions.rst

 .. glossary::

+   deflection
+      The deflection :math:`\alpha` due to weak gravitational lensing is either a spin-1 complex number or a real vector with two components.
+It describes the displacement of a position by an angle :math:`|\alpha|` in the direction of the tangent vector :math:`\vec{\alpha}`.

    ellipticity
       If :math:`q = b/a` is the axis ratio of an elliptical isophote with semi-major axis :math:`a` and semi-minor axis :math:`b`, and :math:`\phi`